white-label-development/umbraco-fun/README.md

 eg:
 New Compostion > Document Type without a Template > "Visibility Controls" > add umbracoNaviHide > TrueFalse. add hideFromXmlMap > true false.

-Other compositions might be "Content Controls", "Article Controls"
+Other compositions might be "Content Controls", "Article Controls", "Header Controls".
+Of note: "Contact Form Controls" - which contains entries for a SucessMessage and a FailureMessage.
+Good idea!

+Use of Elements for icons, for use in nested content etc.

 ## snippets - mostly regarding data access.